 The most common side effects are thought to affect under one in 100 patients and shouldn’t affect hair growth on any other part of the body.

-A few men feel that Propecia damages their sex drive or causes low mood even after they’ve stopped taking it, although this isn’t supported by research.
+A few men may feel that Propecia damages their sex drive or causes low mood even after they’ve stopped taking it.
+And there have been rare reports of men experiencing depression when taking the drug.
 If you’re worried about the side effects of Propecia, you can talk to one of our clinicians.

 What is the recommended dosage of Propecia?